Shellanigans/PIK/README.md

 If you need to figure out the X and Y coordinates of your cursor at a specific position, you can click "Get Mouse Inf" button on the advanced tab under "Debug/Helper" and you will be given 3 seconds to place your cursor where you would like it and when the timer runs out, the "Mouse Coords" box will populate.
 You may double click the textbox to have the command copied to your clipboard.
 The "HexVal (ARGB)" box tells you the specific hex color (Alpha Red Green Blue) of the pixel beneath the "action point" of the cursor.

 The manual mouse coords allow you to fine tune mouse placement.
 Simply click in either box and use the up/down arrow keys to fine tune the cursor's position.
 Use Tab and Shift+Tab to switch between the boxes without using the mouse.
-Pressing enter in either box will perform the same action as the "Get Mouse Inf" button without the delay.
+Pressing enter in either box will perform the same action as the "Get Mouse Inf" button without the delay, but it will force the mouse to the coords specified if it is not there already.

 You may also HOLD certain keys or mouse clicks down using {HOLD KEY} remember to replace "KEY" with the actual key or mouse button you want from the specified keys below.
 You must specify when to let go using {/HOLD KEY} or {\HOLD KEY}.
 This will ensure that the key is not continuously held down.
 As with LOOP, WAIT, FOCUS, and MOUSE functions, the HOLD function requires a dedicated line in the keystrokes.
 Your possible options for this function are as follows: